davidgasquez/handbook/Social Games.md

 - Randomz.
 Every person gets a random number (e.g from 0 to 100) and they have to say them in order.
 - Everyone puts a finger in the same platform.
 Someone counts to three and says the number of fingers remaining in the platform, if they are correct, they're out.
 - Cheers to the Governor.
 As a group, you have to count to 21.
 The first rule is that 7 and 14 are swapped.
 Every time you succeed, you say cheers to the governor and add a new rule (e.g: 8 changes sense, 9 is silent, you have to say hello instead of 4, ...)
+- Deduction Games like "Who Has the Hat".

 ## Card Games